ryan-collier/set-coding-challenge/README.md

 ### How do I get set up?

 1. **Fork this repository** before continuing.
-2. Install node/npm on your machine if you haven't already
+1. Install node/npm on your machine if you haven't already; we use [`mise`](https://github.com/jdx/mise) to manage tools
-3.  npm install required packages for the repo
+1. `npm install` the required packages for the repo
+1. `npx playwright install` the required Playwright components for testing
-4. Test scripts can be found in package.json.
+1. Test scripts can be found in package.json.
 Feel free to modify these if you need to.
 ---
 ### Code Challenge Instructions

 1. The only requirement is that you complete the test cases listed below using Playwright.
-Design patterns, folder structure are up to you.
+Design patterns and folder structure are up to you.
 2. Commit frequently so we can see your approach to solving this code challenge.
 3. When you're done, create a pull request **within your forked repository**, and share the link to the PR with your contact.
 ---